riandyrn/try-go-codepipeline/README.md

 # Try Go CodePipeline

-Try use go in AWS CodePipeline
+Try to deploy Go server running in single Docker container to AWS Beanstalk using AWS CodePipeline.